AmyOuY/RestaurantManagementApp/README.md

 # Restaurant Management App (.NETCore3.1 MVC)

+<h2> A Web Application that allows users to manage employees, dining tables, foods and orders in the restaurant with user authentication and authorization </h2>
+<h2> Front-end was implemented with ASP.NET Core3.1 MVC using Dependency Injection and Async/Await </h2>
+<h2> Back-end data storage and access was implemented with Microsoft SQL Server using Class Library calls with Dapper </h2>

 <hr />
 <h3> Home Page with controllers shown as dropdown lists in the menu bar </h3>